 Mariner 8 & 9

 Mariner 10 was the final mission of the Mariner program and launched on November 3, 1973 from Cape Canaveral's Launch Complex-36B.
-Its goal, which it successfully completed, was to fly by both Venus and Mercury and became the first spacecraft to visit two planets and the first to use a gravity assist maneuver.
+Its goal was to fly by both Venus and Mercury, which it carried out successfully, becoming the first spacecraft to visit two planets and the first to use a gravity assist maneuver.
 Unlike the other missions following Mariner 2, Mariner 10 had only two solar panels rather than four.
 The Venus flyby occurred on February 5, 1974 at an altitude of 3,584 miles (5768 km) from the surface.
 The probe used Venus's gravitational influence to fling itself onto a different trajectory for Mercury.
 A total of three Mercury flybys were performed on March 29, September 21, and finally March 16, 1975.
 Another spacecraft would not photograph Mercury close-up for thirty-three years .
 Like every successful Mariner probe with the exception of Mariner 9, Mariner 10 is now slowly orbiting the sun.
 The Mariner 10 backup spacecraft is on display at the National Air & Space Museum's "Time and Navigation" exhibit in Washington, DC.

-Surface of Mars taken by Mariner 10 Mariner 10 backup (Smithsonian)
+Surface of Mars taken by Mariner 10 (NASA) Mariner 10 backup (Smithsonian)

 After the cancellation of the Grand Tour Program in the early 1970s , the Mariner Jupiter-Saturn project was approved with intention of sending two new Mariner spacecraft, Mariners 11 and 12, to the outer planets.
 Developed by JPL, the first probe would visit Jupiter and Saturn before performing a flyby of Saturn's moon Titan.
 The other probe would arrive to Jupiter and Saturn afterwards and if the first probe was successful, continue on to Uranus and Neptune.
 The program's name was changed to Voyager in 1977 since the probe designs were significantly different from that of the original Mariner spacecraft.
 Voyager 1 launched on September 5, 1977 while its twin Voyager 2 launched on August 20.
 Both probes have since left the solar system.
 Visit this link to track both spacecraft in real time.